 When you click on Initiatives, Benefits or RAIDS tab from the secondary menu, you will see a dashboard of cards.
-Each card in the card view represents an initiative, a benefit or a RAID item, depending upon which tab you are under.
+Each card represents an initiative, a benefit or a RAID item, depending upon which tab you are under.

-When your card view includes a lot of cards, you can use the Search field to locate a specific item or else, use the New button to add an item.
+When your card view includes a lot of items, you can use the Search field to locate a specific item.
+Additionally, you can use the New button to add an item.

 By default, the records in this view are sorted alphabetically.
 However, you can click on the sort buttons to sort the list.